 Vocational students who attend Wharton County Junior College may qualify for a broad range of support services including educational and vocational counseling, peer tutoring, assistance with registration, vocational testing, and linkage with other federal, state, and community-service programs.
 Funding provided by the Carl D. Perkins Vocational and Technical Education Act of 1998 allows for these and other support services to certain vocational students (such as those who are handicapped, disadvantaged, single parents, homemakers).

-For information, contact the Senior Coordinator for Vocational Support Services, Wharton County Junior College, Room 315 of the Pioneer Student Center, or call (979) 532-6440.
+For information, contact the Senior Coordinator for Vocational Support Services, Wharton County Junior College, Room 102 of the Administration Building, Wharton Campus, or call (979) 532-6483 or email at firstname.lastname@example.org..

 Workforce Investment Act